The Blood of Fu Manchu

 It was produced by Harry Alan Towers for Udastex Films.
-It starred Christopher Lee as Dr. Fu Manchu, Richard Greene as Scotland Yard detective Nayland Smith, and Howard Marion-Crawford as Dr. Petrie.
+It stars Christopher Lee as Dr. Fu Manchu, Richard Greene as Scotland Yard detective Nayland Smith, and Howard Marion-Crawford as Dr. Petrie.
 The film was filmed in Spain and Brazil.
-Shirley Eaton appears in a scene that she claimed she was never paid for; apparently, the director Jesús Franco had inserted some stock footage of her from one of her films (The Girl from Rio (1968)) into the film without telling her.
+Shirley Eaton appears in a scene for which she claimed she was never paid.
+Apparently, director Jesús Franco inserted some stock footage of her from one of her earlier films, The Girl from Rio (1968), without telling her.
 She only found out years later that she had been in a Fu Manchu film.

 Plot

 In his remote jungle hideout, the evil Dr. Fu Manchu, with his sadistic daughter Lin Tang, has discovered a deadly venom in a "lost city" in the Amazonian jungle that affects only men.
 Women can become carriers of the "kiss of death" by being bitten by venomous snakes.
 The venom causes blindness and is ultimately followed six weeks later by death.
 Using mind control, he aims six women at Nayland Smith and other key people with political influence.
 This prevents them from interfering with his own ambitions: to prepare millions of "doses" and spread them around the world's major cities and capitals in a plan to gain world domination.